 - Workers' compensation claims are higher for prescription painkiller users.
 If an employee uses painkillers prescribed for a work-related injury, an employer should anticipate a higher workers' compensation claim.
 According to the NSC, workers who took opioid medications were likely to have claims that were four times higher in financial costs than those not prescribed the drugs.

-- The likelihood of disability claims increases with the use of opioid drugs.
+- The likelihood of a disability claim increases with the use of opioid drugs.
 Workers who get more than a one-week supply of opioid painkillers shortly after the injury are twice as likely to develop a disability, reports the NSC citing previous research.

 - Employers can help employees get treatment for their opioid addiction.
 In many cases, workers will respond more positively to suggestions of treatment from employers than those that come from family or friends, according to the NSC.
 Employers who establish employee assistance programs and offer benefits that pay for inpatient or outpatient drug rehabilitation treatments encourage workers to seek help when they become addicted to prescription painkillers.